janeweggenmann/pokedex/README.md

-# simple-js-app
+# Achievement 1 Project: JavaScript App (Pokédex)

 Last updated: May 9, 2021

-## Project Description
+## Objective
-This is a small web application using HTML, CSS, and JavaScript that loads data from an external Pokemon API.
+To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.

 ## Project Dependencies

-This Project will use
+This project will use:

 * HTML
 * CSS